Professor John Phillimore appointed to Local Government Review Panel

 The event also marked the launch of the Geoff Gallop Essay Collection that now features on the JCIPP website.

 The collection covers a range of his writing on politics and democracy, public administration and management, public policy, commonwealth-state relations, health and wellbeing and also religion.

 You can view the full collection here.

 JCIPP hosts Visiting Research Fellows

-JCIPP recently hosted two Visiting Research Fellows, Dr Elisabeth Alber from the Institute for Comparative Federalism at Eurac Research, Italy and Dr Johanna Schnabel, University of Kent, UK.
+JCIPP hosted two Visiting Research Fellows, Dr Elisabeth Alber from the Institute for Comparative Federalism at Eurac Research, Italy and Dr Johanna Schnabel, University of Kent, UK.
 Drs Alber and Schnabel were in Perth to collaborate with Professors Phillimore and Fenna on aspects of Federalism related to their research.